Getting Started with IMA

 Transfers usually resolve in seconds and are dependent on when the Ethereum network will mine the transactions, and of course how many block confirmations is required by a dApp.
 SKALE Chains typically mine transactions within seconds.
 For inbound transactions from Ethereum the default is set to several Ethereum block confirmations.
 This setting may be customized on each SKALE Chain.

 Incoming messages from Ethereum to SKALE are detected by the IMA agent and are sent to all 16 nodes of a SKALE Chain.
-Each node then verifies the messages and BLS signs it.
+Each node then verifies the messages and signs it using a BLS signature share.
 Once 2/3rd of nodes sign the message, the signatures are glued into one BLS signature and the signed message is submitted to IMA pre-deployed contracts on the SKALE Chain.

 You can transfer tokens and messages, for free between any two SKALE chains.
 Transfers complete in seconds.